-House Fiscal Agency Page 1 of 5
+House Fiscal Agency Page 1 of 4

-Locked box or container would mean a secure container that is fully enclosed and locked by a padlock, key lock, combination lock or similar locking device to which a minor does not possess the key or combination.
+Locked box or container would mean a secure container that is fully enclosed and locked by a padlock, key lock, combination lock, or similar locking device.

 Locking device would mean a trigger lock, cable lock, or similar lock that prevents a firearm from discharging.